rdUdacity-FSND/Log-Analysis/README.md

 /article/bears-like-berries
 ```

-### Therefore we need our query to only return values that contain the exact text of the slug.
+### So we need our query to only return values that contain the exact text of the slug.
 There are some paths that have additional text, perhaps a single letter, tacked on to the end of the path like so:

 ```
 /article/bears-like-berriesp
 ```
 ### We don't want to match those since they are not the right path the the relevant article.
 Notice that our where clause makes sure that we get the slug text but not any wildcard values after the slug text.
 This keeps us from counting the paths that would lead to an error.
-The put the query we need in the view v_log_top3 provide the number of views each tiltle has received.
-We will query our v_log_top3 table in our code with the following query:
+If we put the query we need in the view v_log_top3, this will provide the number of views each tiltle has received.
+We will then query our v_log_top3 table in our code:

 	select title, views